Let’s write a Haskell Language Server plugin

 _ ->

-Note how simple it is to retrieve the type checking artifacts for the module as well as a fully setup Ghc session via the Ghcide rules.
+Note the simplicity of retrieving the type checking artifacts for the module, as well as a fully set up GHC session, via the ghcide rules.

 extractMinimalImports